nathan-coderlist/t-sql-project/README.md

 ## What do you need to do?

 Please clone this repo onto your local machine.
-Once you’ve cloned the repo, please create a new branch with your name followed by t-sql as the branch name.
 For example:

 *nathan-monte-t-sql*

 Below you will find a set of challenges to complete, that will utilised your T-SQL skills.
 You will need to create a SQL file with your T-SQL for the challenge.
+You'll need to save your code samples to the folder called 'submission'.
 Please name your file in the following format:

 *<question-number>.sql*